adarshmishra/applozic-xamarin-android/README.md

  i) Add ApplozicFirebaseIIDService.cs to your project.

-ii) Declare the Receiver in the Android Manifest.
+ii) Declare the Receiver in the AndroidManifest.
 ```
 <receiver android:name="com.google.firebase.iid.FirebaseInstanceIdInternalReceiver"
 		android:exported="false" />